kevin-hanselman/fillbukkit/README.md

 ### Top-level Options

-    -V, --version            Display the version of fillbukkit -h, --help               Display this list of operations
+    -V, --version            Display the version of fillbukkit -h, --help               Display a list of operations

 ### Operations
     add                      Add/install a plugin